The World's Most Popular Cat News/Health/Behavior Site®

 Each topic in the lists below include the source organizations website.
 To see the complete list of contributing Trusted Veterinary Information Sources go here.

-Pregnancy / Birthing / Reproductive:
+Pregnancy / Birthing / Reproductive: (scroll down the page to see articles below)

 11/27/2019 "Did you know that dogs and cats can donate blood to help another animal in need?
 Most pet owners don’t, according to new research published in Veterinary Record.
 But after learning about the possibility, 89% said they would consider their pet making a donation." - Psychology Today